pcaversaccio/xdeployer/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)
 [![NPM Package](https://img.shields.io/npm/v/xdeployer.svg?style=flat-square)](https://www.npmjs.com/package/xdeployer)

-[Hardhat](https://hardhat.org) plugin to deploy your smart contracts across multiple EVM chains with the same deterministic address.
+[Hardhat](https://hardhat.org) plugin to deploy your smart contracts across multiple Ethereum Virtual Machine (EVM) chains with the same deterministic address.
-> **Caveat:** Currently only test networks are supported.
+> **Caveat:** Currently only preselected test networks are supported.
 Production networks will be added as we move into a wider beta phase.
 Please report any issues [here](https://github.com/pcaversaccio/xdeployer/issues).
+This project is in beta, use at your own risk!

 ## What
 This plugin will help you make easier and safer usage of the [`CREATE2`](https://eips.ethereum.org/EIPS/eip-1014) EVM opcode. `CREATE2` can be used to compute in advance the address where a smart contract will be deployed, which allows for interesting new mechanisms known as _counterfactual interactions_.